ericboehs/knowledgeboehs/articles/2019/10-28-rails-cdn-and-active-storage.md

 [^5]:	If you already have ActiveStorage attachments uploaded in production, you can make them public and add a cache-control header [by using aws cli tools][7].

 [^6]:	You may want to create a helper method to make this a little cleaner.

+[^7]:	The same is true for your assets and the Asset CDN.

 [1]:	https://guides.rubyonrails.org/asset_pipeline.html#cdns-and-the-cache-control-header
 [2]:	https://help.heroku.com/8JTD2TJ6/how-should-i-configure-cloudfront-to-work-with-heroku